dazinator/NetPack/README.md

 ```

-So firstly we must `services.AddNetPack()` to register the NetPack services with the DI system.
+So firstly we must call `services.AddNetPack()` to register the NetPack services with the DI system.

-Next, we can configure a `Pipeline` for our assets.
+Next, we configure a `Pipeline` for our assets.
 Configuring a pipeline consists of:

-1. Specifying the files to be processed by the pipeline.
+1. Specifying the files you want to be processed by the pipeline.
-2. Specifying the `Pipe`'s in the pipeline.
+2. Defining the `Pipe`'s in the pipeline, these are the things that actually process the files and produce new outputs.

-Each `Pipe` in the pipeline takes some inputs, and the "does something" to them, and produces particular outputs.
+Each `Pipe` in the pipeline takes some inputs, and "does something" to them, and produces particular outputs.
 The outputs of one pipe are provided as the inputs for the next pipe.

-So we start by defining the inputs:
+So we start by defining the inputs for our pipeline:

 ```